Enrolment process

 Apply to enrol

-You can apply for either the start of the year (intake 1) or the start mid-year (intake 2) through this process.
-Submit an enrolment request form by 30 June.
-You can get a form from our front office.
+You can apply for either the start of the year (Intake 1) or mid-year (Intake 2) through this process.
+Submit an enrolment request form by 30 June, available from our front office.

-• a copy of the child’s original birth certificate or passport
+A copy of your child’s original birth certificate or passport

 Offers of enrolment